ulmlr/lmlpages/markdown/maths.md

 # Mathematics
-this section is for mathematics, to make your brain not work harder but smarter and better.
+this section is for mathematics, to make your brain work harder but also smarter and better.